-The process followed and areas evaluated should be detailed in the annual corporate governance report.
+The process followed and areas assessed should be detailed in the annual corporate governance report.

-37. When an executive committee exists, its membership mix by director class should resemble that of the board.
-The secretary of the board should also act as secretary to the executive committee.
+37. If an executive committee exists, its membership mix by director class should resemble that of the board and the secretary of the board should also act as secretary to the executive committee.

-38. The board should be kept fully informed of the business transacted and decisions made by the executive committee.
-To this end, all board members should receive a copy of the committee's minutes.
+38. The board should always be kept fully informed of the businesses transacted and decisions made by the executive committee.
+To this end, all board members should receive a copy of said committee's minutes.